venkatpx/dcos-docs/1.9/usage/debugging/cli-debugging/debug-subcommands/index.md

 ## Prerequisites
 - A DC/OS cluster.
 - The DC/OS CLI installed.
-- A failing service or pod.
+- A service or pod that is failing or stuck in deployment.